 Foreclosure properties can offer great deals for investors looking for the best possible deals.
 In this post, we’ll look at what a foreclosure is, how you can find them, and the process of buying a property at a foreclosure sale.
 Knowing how to buy a property at the foreclosure auction is an essential skill for any investor, regardless of whether or not you choose to make an offer.

 What is a Foreclosure?

-A foreclosure, also known as pre-foreclosure, is a property that currently has a mortgage that is in default.
-They come as a result of the borrower not paying the home loan for an extended period of time.
-Lenders seek to recoup the money owed by selling the property through a foreclosure sale.
+A foreclosure, also known as pre-foreclosure, is a property with a mortgage in default.
+They come due to the borrower not paying the home loan for an extended period.
+Lenders seek to recoup the money owed by selling the property through foreclosure.
 Since lenders do not want to own the property, they are motivated to part with the home and may list it for sale at a lower price.

 Why Buy a Foreclosure Property?

 The main reason that real estate investors seek out foreclosure properties is simple: they are typically priced well.
 Buying a home at a good value can go a long way to meeting investment goals, whether you’re looking for a buy-and-hold, a fix-and-flip, or a property to live in yourself.
 Every buyer wants a motivated seller, and lenders are highly motivated to part with their foreclosure properties.

 Another one of the main benefits of buying a foreclosure property is the sense of instant gratification.
 Unlike other types of sales, which have lengthy closing periods, foreclosure sales are sold to the winning bidder on the day of the auction.
 This relatively fast turnover time allows the rehab process to start much sooner.
 In some instances, there may be exceptional circumstances, such as redemption periods, that delay the close of the sale, but in most cases, the property will be sold to the winning bidder as is on the day of the auction.